Resources

 Prerequisites

-• An UpCloud Managed Kubernetes cluster with a GPU node group added
+• An UpCloud Managed Kubernetes cluster with a GPU node group added.

-• kubectl and helm configured in your local terminal
+• kubectl and helm configured in your local terminal.

-Install NVIDIA Device Plugin
+Option A: Install the NVIDIA Device Plugin (Simple Path)

-Run the following commands to install the NVIDIA device plugin:
+Run the following commands to install it:

-helm install nvidia-device-plugin nvidia/nvidia-device-plugin -n kube-system
+helm install nvidia-device-plugin nvdp/nvidia-device-plugin -n nvidia-device-plugin --create-namespace

-helm install nvidia-device-plugin nvidia/nvidia-device-plugin -n kube-system \
+helm install nvidia-device-plugin nvdp/nvidia-device-plugin -n nvidia-device-plugin --create-namespace \

 --set nodeSelector.gpu='NVIDIA-L40S'

-Verify the plugin is running
+Verify the installation

 kubectl -n kube-system get ds nvidia-device-plugin